shalomirungu/capstone/README.md

 ## Data
 The data used is from Zindi Africa and it has 5151 Swahili articles and 3 features.
 ## Data Preparation
-During this process, we checked for null values, investigated the distribution of the Swahili news categories, label-encoded the categories, and corrected punctuations where necessary.
+During this process, we checked for null values, investigated the distribution of the Swahili news categories, label-encoded the categories, tokenized our dataset, and corrected punctuations where necessary.
+## Exploratory Data Analysis